tegerte/klipper_upload/README.md

 # klipper_upload

-Small Utility to automate gcode upload to klipper after slicing in PrusaSlicer.
+Small Utility to automate gcode upload to klipper after slicing in e.g. PrusaSlicer.

 Inspired by [this thread on GitHub](https://github.com/Arksine/moonraker/discussions/128) I decided to create a small automation utility for improvement of my workflow for generating gcode and 3D-printing.
 I like to use  PrusaSlicer, and unfortunately it has no way to export gcode to a Creality SonicPad.